aafernands/readme-generator/README.md

 ## Project Description

-All project needs a good quality README.This is a README example to illustrate the functionality of this application.
+All project needs a good quality README.
+This is a README example to illustrate the functionality of this application.

 ## Instalation